 2)Strain the berry mixture through a sieve.
 If you don’t mind pips, you can leave this step out.
 Set the mixture aside.

 3)Place the buckwheat flour, baking powder and cinnamon in a large bowl, and mix together.

 4)Whisk the rice milk and egg together in a separate bowl.
 Then, slowly pour the egg mixture into the dry ingredients bit by bit, whisking to make sure everything is well incorporated and you end up with a smooth batter.

 5)Heat a non-stick frying pan and melt in a small amount of butter.
 Then, ladle in a small amount of the pancake batter to make a thin crepe-style pancake.
 Fry for around 2 minutes then flip over to cook the other side.

 6)Serve with maple syrup alongside the berry sauce.

 Is there something about Pancake Day that just doesn’t agree with you?
 It could be that you have food intolerance.
-With our Food&DrinkScan food intolerance test, you can find out exactly what foods might be making you ill, and receive a nutritional consultation to help you tailor your diet in a way that works for you.
+With our Food&DrinkScan food intolerance test, you can find out exactly what foods might be making you ill, and receive up to two nutritional consultation to help you tailor your diet in a way that works for you.
 That way, there might be something to give up this Lent that you don’t mind losing.